 - 1/2 cup brown sugar

-- 4 ounces white button mushrooms, steam removed and quartered
+- 4 ounces white button mushrooms, stem removed and quartered

 - 2 - 3 scallions diced